egel-lang/egel/man/egel.1.md

 The following files should be in the `EGEL_PATH` directory.

  * `prelude.eg` `calculate.eg` `search.eg`:
-   The standard Egel prelude and additional theories.
+   The standard Egel prelude and additional scripts.

  * `os.ego` `fs.ego` `regex.ego`:
    input/output, filesystem, regexes dynamic libraries.